consensus-shipyard/ipc/contracts/README.md

 2. Use `make coverage` to get the test coverage report.
 3. Use `make rust-binding` to generate bindings in Rust.

+# Vulnerability Management

+## Node Dependencies

+[`resolve-audits`](https://github.com/naugtur/npm-audit-resolver) is used for vulnerability management.

+To resolve found vulnerabilities you should run `resolve-audits` command and follow the steps from the [guide](https://github.com/naugtur/npm-audit-resolver?tab=readme-ov-file#usage).

 # Bugs

 Please report any bugs using the [issue tracker](https://github.com/consensus-shipyard/ipc/issues).